What to do if…

 What to do now

-- Check for official signals, then ask a neutral, direct question.
-Look for all-hands updates, HR posts, leadership emails, or calendar invites.
-If nothing is official, ask your manager (briefly): “I’m hearing our team may be affected by a restructure.
+- Ask one neutral question.
+If nothing official has been said, ask your manager or HR in writing: “I’m hearing our team may be affected by a restructure.
 Is anything being planned, and where will official updates be posted?”

-- If you’re told anything material, get the basics in writing.
-If layoffs are confirmed for you, ask for: your separation date, whether it’s a layoff or termination, how final pay will be handled, benefits end date, and who your benefits contact is.
+- If layoffs are confirmed for you, ask for the basics in writing.
+Ask for your separation date, whether the employer is calling it a layoff or another type of separation, how final pay will be handled, when benefits may end, and who the benefits contact is.

-- Know the headline federal notice rule that sometimes applies.
-For covered employers and covered events, the federal WARN Act generally involves 60 days’ advance written notice for major plant closings or mass layoffs (with exceptions, and some states have additional “mini-WARN” rules).
-If the rumor sounds large-scale, ask HR whether a WARN notice is being issued and save any written notice you receive.
+- Check whether WARN might be involved if the rumour sounds large-scale.
+The federal WARN Act generally requires covered employers to give at least 60 calendar days’ advance written notice for certain plant closings or mass layoffs, with exceptions.
+Some states have additional notice laws.
+Ask HR whether any WARN or state notice is being issued and save any notice you receive.

-- Use safe, lawful support channels.
-If there’s a union, contact your steward/rep privately.
-If there isn’t, many non-supervisory employees have protected rights to act together about pay and working conditions — keep discussions factual and avoid harassment or sharing confidential business information.
+- Use safe support channels.
+If you have a union, contact your steward or representative privately.
+If you do not, many non-supervisory employees have protected rights to act with coworkers about pay and working conditions, but keep discussions factual and do not share confidential business information.

 What can wait

-- You do not need to negotiate severance today, or decide what you’ll sign, while things are still rumors.
+- You do not need to negotiate severance today while the situation is still only a rumour.

-- You do not need to file for unemployment now — but you can be ready with your work history and pay records.
+- You do not need to file for unemployment before a layoff has happened, but you can keep your work history and pay records ready.

-- You do not need to make public posts or announcements about “what’s happening” at your employer.
+- You do not need to make public posts or announcements about what you think is happening.

-- You do not need to fight every rumor; focus on getting information through official channels and keeping yourself steady.
+- You do not need to solve every future problem now; focus on official information, clean records, benefits contacts, and avoiding rushed decisions.

 Important reassurance

-Hearing credible layoff talk can make you feel trapped and urgent.
-In this early stage, you still have control over the safest moves: stay professional, verify through official channels, and quietly gather the information you’d need if things become real.
-That buys you time and reduces the chance of an irreversible mistake.
+Credible layoff talk can make everything feel urgent.
+In this early stage, the safest moves are still simple: stay professional, verify through official channels, and gather your own records.
+That buys time and reduces the chance of an irreversible mistake.

 Scope note